-Many people are having mental health challenges due to Covid and all that has transpired since 2020.
-Even if you’re not struggling with diagnosable mental health concerns, you may be experiencing increased irritability and moodiness.
-Not sure about whether your mood has been suffering this year?
-Then just ask someone you live with; they’ll be able to tell you.
-Or, try asking yourself:
+Mental health challenges have been on the rise, especially since Covid and all that has transpired since 2020.
+Even if you’re not struggling with diagnosable mental health concerns, you may be finding yourself experiencing increased irritability and moodiness.
+Not sure about whether your mood has been shifting?
+Try asking someone you live with; they’ll be able to tell you.
+Or, ask yourself:

-- Do I get easily annoyed or am I more quick to get angry?
+- Do I get easily annoyed or am I quicker to get angry?

 - Do I have a short fuse or feel grouchy quite often?